justinsilvestre/classical-chinese/texts/sanzijing.md

 號三國，迄兩晉。

 Shu, Wei, and Wu fought for the Hans' three-legged incense pot.
-They were called the Three Kingdoms, and were there until the Two Qin dynasties.
+They were called the Three Kingdoms, and were there until the Two Jin dynasties.

 > [蜀 shu] is here a name for modern Ssŭch'uan, over which 劉備 Liu Pei, a quondam artisan, ruled as first Emperor.
 (Giles)
 >
 > [魏 wei] stands for portions of modern Shansi and Honan, over which a son of the great 曹操 Ts'ao Ts'ao ruled as first Emperor.
 (Giles)
+>
+> [吳 wu] stands for that part of the empire known as modern Kiangsu, over which 孫權 Sun Ch'üan ruled as first Emperor.
 >
 > [鼎 ding represents] a bronze vessel with three legs and two handles, used for burning incense.
 It is here figuratively employed, just as throne is often used in English.
 (Giles)
 >